a-flyleaf/ygbtdm/scenes.md

 ### also of note
 - Maaaybe instead of randomly finding the pendant earlier, it's down here, and moving it is what sets things off?
 Idk.
 This part's still a lil fuzzy, but there *are* some kind of controls down here.
 - Joce is confused by the map because she walked away in a straight line and found the Beacon right back in front of her.
 This will be explicitly confirmed later (if it hasn't been already), but basically: the landscape loops, like a small warped globe.
+- Joce has thought Addison is full of shit from day one, but here she calls Addison on both talking as though Kay Lin isn't standing right there and, later, abandoning her crew to fight for themselves.
+This definitely gets under Addison's skin, though it remains unclear how much of her later upset is from Joce's words vs the reputational hit.
+- Kay Lin takes a background role in this installment, but is among the majority who finds Caleb's outburst at the end more annoying than sympatheitc.

 ## 3
 Thanks to Caleb it takes some fumbling for everyone to get the hang of what they're supposed to be doing, but for summary's sake: In the second challegne, players are divided into smaller groups of ~5, one of whom is a designated outlier.
 Going solely based on talk and one clue, non-outliers have to determine and vote out the oddity; the oddity simply has to be the last of two standing.
 The winner(s) advance to the next physical level for a prize at the peak; losers don't have to die this time.